sodadata/docs/soda-cloud/anomaly-dashboard.md

 * anomalies in the volume of **duplicate** values in columns in a dataset
 * anomalies in the calculated **average** of ...

 Using a Soda-hosted agent in your Soda Cloud account, you configure a data source to partition, then profile the datasets to which you wish to add an anomaly detection dashboard.
-Soda then leverages machine learning algorithms to run daily scans of your datasets to gather measurements which, after a few days, enables it to recognize patterns in your data.
+Soda then leverages machine learning algorithms to run daily scans of your datasets to gather measurements which, after a few days, enable Soda to recognize patterns in your data.

 After establishing these patterns, Soda automatically detects anomalies relative to the patterns and flags them for your review in each dataset's anomaly detection dashboard.